I can think of a ton of words to describe pregnancy. Fun, emotional, special, precious, tiring.

 Whatever your situation, things won’t always be this way.

 If you are stuck indoors through choice or chance, there are much brighter days ahead, and with that comes the opportunity to take yourself and your new family away for a much-needed change of scenery.

-Being pregnant does not have to mean being stuck in your home with nothing to do.
-By the time you are in your third trimester, you will want to make sure you have at least a few fun things on a to-do list to ensure you have a better pregnancy experience.
+Pregnancy does not mean being stuck in your home with nothing to do.
+By the time you are in your third trimester, you will want to make sure you have at least a few fun things on a to-do list to ensure a better pregnancy experience.

 I know it can be hard at times but give yourself a break – this truly won’t be forever.
 Your baby will be here very soon, and time becomes precious!